“Who Ya Gonna Call?” (When an Offer Comes In)

 As a Buyer’s agent, how can you tell if the listing agent (representing the Seller) is taking your client’s offer seriously?

-When I’m the listing agent, I also like to vet the lender, their institution (if it’s not a “name brand” like Wells Fargo or U.S. Bank), and generally get a feel for whether they know what they’re doing.
+When I’m the listing agent, I also like to vet the loan officer, their institution (if it’s not a “name brand” like Wells Fargo or U.S. Bank), and generally get a feel for whether they know what they’re doing.

 As I tell my selling clients, when I receive an offer, before I call them, my first call is to the Buyer’s lender.

-P.S.: A good omen is when you reach the lender on their cell, first time.
+P.S.: A good omen is when you reach the loan officer on their cell, first time.

 A bad omen is when . . . the number on the pre-approval letter is disconnected (that’s actually happened).